 Bill Gates once said, “The first rule of any technology used in a business is that automation applied to an efficient operation will magnify the efficiency.
 The second is that automation applied to an inefficient operation will magnify the inefficiency.”
-Think about that.

 1. Utilize “Locations”

 Warehouse “locations” are one of the most underutilized principles when it comes to warehouse organization.
 Locations don’t get as much attention as they should.

 If you want to sell more, using “locations” correctly is your first step.
 How nice would it be if your pickers could actually find things in your warehouse?
 Every item will have a location so they have a reference when it’s time to get it out the door.

 2. Generate accurate pick lists

 As a quick refresher, “picking” refers to the fulfillment process in which an item is selected.
 Or, “picked” from a location, and then sent off to quality control before shipping to the customer.
 A good WMS allows you to generate “pick lists” based off of locations.
 Pick lists help your pickers save steps, which in turn saves time (and money!).
 If you really want to take your picking speed to the next level, check out SkuVault’s Hyper Picking Feature.